 Healing the wounded; feeding the hungry; welcoming the refugee and helping those in need are part of the Church’s mission.
 The Anglican Alliance supports the practical work of the local church and highlights the Church’s role to the wider humanitarian community.
 We are committed to strengthening the capacity of local churches to respond to emergencies.

 Building capacity and sharing best practice

 The Alliance is a learning organisation, encouraging sharing of experience and learning from churches, agencies and other partners and disseminating best practice, as the most vulnerable are always most impacted by disasters.
 One of our priorities is to improve the level of support that churches are able to provide for their communities.
 This can be through capacity building in response and resilience before an emergency, including promoting the use of international humanitarian standards, which will allow support from non-church partners.
-But also through regional surge support at the time of an emergency.
+A key tool is the Pastors and Disasters Toolkit, But also through regional surge support at the time of an emergency.

-- There will be teams ready at the invitation of the local church to come and offer support and guidance during an emergency.
+- There will be teams ready to come, at the invitation of the local church, and offer support and guidance during an emergency.

 - There will be teams ready to visit and help build local capacity in resilience and preparedness before an emergency, to reduce the impact on communities, such as injury and loss of life, loss of crops and livelihoods, damage to buildings and infrastructure.

 One of the important facets of Partners in Response and Resilience will be supporting local networking, to connect the local church to humanitarian and development agencies locally, such as the ACT Alliance forum, the NGO forum and the UN coordination system.